Volunteer

 We share the cost of lunchtime groceries, and take turns to make dinner.
 Breakfast is not communal.

-Bicycles, and a small 2-seater truck are available to get you between Ryunohara and the volunteer house (15-minute cycle, steep uphill, or 5 minute drive).
-We also make occasional trips to waterfalls, swim in the river in front of Ryunohara, and soak in the nearby Ryujin onsen.
+A small 2-seater truck are available to get you between Ryunohara and the volunteer house (15-minute cycle, steep uphill, or 5 minute drive).

 Requirements

-Volunteers must be able to stay at least 3 weeks, and a maximum of 4 weeks to be considered.
+Volunteers must be able to stay for the entire duration of the volunteer period (about 5 weeks).
 All volunteers must show proof that they have purchased travel insurance (in case of accidents).

 FAQs